Walk: Pen y Fan, Powys

 Taking the easier route starting at the Storey Arms, allow two hours to comfortably walk to the peak of Pen y Fan (four hours to walk up and down).
 You need a reasonable level of fitness but many families with young children regularly walk this route.
 It is a great introduction to hill walking and a rewarding peak to climb.

-For a longer walk, start at Owl’s Grove car park and cross the road into Taf Fechan Forest – see below.
+For a longer walk of about six hours, start at Owl’s Grove car park and cross the road into Taf Fechan Forest before climbing to the Pen y Fan summit – see below.

 Pen y Fan walk

 Leave the car at Owl’s Grove car park and cross the road into Taf Fechan Forest.
 A small wooden bridge leads across a stream.
 Turn left and followed the tree-sheltered trail alongside the river Taf Fechan.
 After heavy rainfall, the water flows with zeal – it’s a great place for photographers to practice their long exposures, or simply to sit and absorb the roaring cascades.